 Nasal sprays such as Pollinosan Luffa Nasal Spray, which can be used by children aged 6 years and over, are ideal if your children don’t like taking tablets.
 Nasal sprays can help to rinse and cleanse the nose of pollen and other allergens, and restore moisture in the nasal passages too, making the nose feel soothed and more comfortable.

 Tips to help reduce your child’s hayfever symptoms

 Although it is impossible to entirely avoid pollen, there are some preventative measures which you can take to help reduce your child’s exposure to pollen, which in turn will help to reduce the severity of their symptoms, including:

 1. Knowing the pollen count for your area – Pollen counts are great for measuring the amount of pollen in the air, which will allow you to determine how bad your child’s symptoms might be on any given day.
-Our FREE A.Vogel Hayfever Pollen Forecast App can help you keep track of pollen in your area and help you plan your child’s day better by avoiding pollen hotspots.
-It uses GPS to find your location and shows forecast levels for trees, grass and weed pollen.
+Our A.Vogel Pollen Count page will give you an overview of the pollen count in the UK, as well as your local area, helping you plan your child’s day better by avoiding pollen hotspots.

 Find more cities here.